AFRICAN ELECTIONS DATABASE

 2002- Restricted Democratic Practice

-Political Parties: APC - Take Action for Congo, CDR - Convention for Democracy and the Republic, Club 2002-PUR - Club 2002-Party for Unity and the Republic, CODESA - Convention for Democracy and Salvation, FDN - New Democratic Forces, JEM - Youth Movement, Life Party*, MAR - Action Movement for Renewal, MCDDI - Congolese Movement for Democracy and Integral Development (right-wing), MDP - Movement for Democracy and Progress, MNR - National Revolutionary Movement, MSA - African Socialist Movement, MSD - Movement for Solidarity and Development, PAP - Party of the Poor, PCR - Congolese, Party of Renewal (social-democratic), PCT - Congolese Labor Party (far-left), PPC - Congolese Progressive Party, PRL - Republican and Liberal Party, RC - Citizens’ Rally, RDD - Rally for Democracy and Development (centrist), RDPS - Rally for Democracy and Social Progress (far-left, socialist), UCR - Congolese Union of Republicans, UDC - Union for Congolese Democracy (centrist), UDDIA - Democratic Union for the Defense of African Interests, UDPS - Union for Development and Social Progress (social-democratic), UDR - Union for Democracy and Republic (centrist), UDR-Mwinda - Union for Democracy and the Republic, UFD - Union of Democratic Forces (centrist), UP - Union for Progress, UPADS - Pan-African Union for Social Democracy (left-wing, social-democratic), UPDP - Patriotic Union for Democracy and Progress, UPRN - Patriotic Union for National Renewal, UR – Union for the Republic, URD - Union for Democratic Renewal.
+Political Parties: ADENA - National Democratic Alliance, APC - Take Action for Congo, CDR - Convention for Democracy and the Republic, Club 2002-PUR - Club 2002-Party for Unity and the Republic, CNDD - National Convention for Democracy and Development, CODESA - Convention for Democracy and Salvation, CPR - Perspectives and Realities Club, FDN - New Democratic Forces, FDP - Democratic and Patriotic Forces, FDS - Forum for Democracy and Solidarity, JEM - Youth Movement, Life Party*, MAR - Action Movement for Renewal, MARS - African Movement for Social Renaissance, MCDDI - Congolese Movement for Democracy and Integral Development, MDP - Movement for Democracy and Progress, MNR - National Revolutionary Movement, MSA - African Socialist Movement, MSD - Movement for Solidarity and Development, MUST - Movement for Unity, Solidarity, and Labor, PANA - National Party, PAP - Party of the Poor, PCR - Congolese, Party of Renewal, PCT - Congolese Labor Party, PPC - Congolese Progressive Party, PRDC - Party for the Reconstruction and Development of Congo, PRL - Republican and Liberal Party, RC - Citizens' Rally, RDD - Rally for Democracy and Development, RDPS - Rally for Democracy and Social Progress, RNDP - National Rally for Democracy and Progress, UCR - Congolese Union of Republicans, UDC - Union for Congolese Democrats, UDDIA - Democratic Union for the Defense of African Interests, UDPS - Union for Development and Social Progress, UDR - Union for Democracy and Republic, UDR-Mwinda - Union for Democracy and the Republic, UFD - Union of Democratic Forces, UNDP - National Union for Democracy and Progress, UP - Union for Progress, UPADS - Pan-African Union for Social Democracy, UPDP - Patriotic Union for Democracy and Progress, UPRN - Patriotic Union for National Renewal, UPSD - Union for Social Progress and Democracy, UR - Union for the Republic, URD - Union for Democratic Renewal, URN - Union for National Redressment.

 Coalitions: African Socialist Movement-Congolese Progressive Party (MSA-PPC) [Contested the 1959 Election]; Presidential Tendency Coalition [Contested the 1993 National Assembly Election] The main parties in the coalition are the Pan-African Union for Social Democracy (UPADS), Rally for Democracy and Development (RDD), Union of Democratic Forces (UFD), Congolese Party of Renewal (PCR), Union for Congolese Democracy (UDC), and the Union for Development and Social Progress (UDPS); Opposition Coalition [Contested the 1993 National Assembly Election] Member parties include the Congolese Movement for Democracy and Integral Development (MCDDI), Congolese Labor Party (PCT), Rally for Democracy and Social Progress (RDPS), and Union for Democratic Renewal (URD); Congolese Labor Party-United Democratic Forces (PCT-FDU) [Contested the 2002 Presidential and National Assembly Elections] The coalition is led by the Congolese Labor Party (PCT), while the United Democratic Forces (FDU) is made up of several small parties.